for-hygge/EC601/Project2/code/README.md

 --------------------
 #2 Explore Goggle NLP APIs
 ============================
-## function 1: Analyze sentiment in a string
+## test 1: Analyze sentiment in a string